-- Instruments critical to assure the quality of intermediates or APIs should be calibrated according to laid down procedures and schedule.
+- Instruments critical to assure the quality of intermediates and APIs should be calibrated according to laid down procedures and schedule.

 - Calibrating instruments should be traceable to certified standards unless otherwise justified.

-- The current status of calibration should be identifiable and verifiable.
+- The current status of the calibration should be identifiable and verifiable.

 - Only calibrated instruments should be used.

 - Computer-related systems involved in good manufacturing practices should be validated depending on complexity and criticality.